mobily-enterprises/jsonreststores/README.md

 * **Database is optional**.
 When creating a store, all you have to do is write the essential queries to fetch/modify data.
 * **Database ready**.
 Comes with mixins to use MySql (more to come)
 * **Protocol-agnostic**.
 HTTP is only one of the possible protocols.
-* **File uploads**.
-It automatically supports file uploads, where the field will be the file's path
 * **API-ready**.
 Every store function can be called via API
 * **Great documentation**.
 (Work in progress after the rewrite)